Skip to main content

 Ajar Nath Yadav

-Dr. Ajar Nath Yadav is currently working as an Assistant Professor (Sr. Scale) and Assistant Controller of Examinations at Eternal University, Baru Sahib, Himachal Pradesh, in India.
+Dr. Ajar Nath Yadav is an Assistant Professor (Sr. Scale) and Assistant Controller of Examinations at Eternal University, Baru Sahib, Himachal Pradesh, in India.
 He has eight years of teaching and 12 years of research experience in the field of microbial biotechnology, microbial diversity, and plant-microbe interactions.
-He has over 301 publications, with h-index of 55, i10-index of 155, and 15180 citactions.
-Dr. Yadav has published three books in Elsevier, five books in Taylor & Francis, one book in Wiley, and 21 books in Springer-nature.
-Dr. Yadav has published 123 research communications in different international and national conferences, and obtained 12 Best Paper Presentation Awards, and 01 Young Scientist Award (NASI-Swarna Jyanti Purskar).
+Dr. Yadav has published three books with Elsevier, five books with Taylor & Francis, one book with Wiley, and 21 books with Springer-Nature.
+Dr. Yadav has published 123 research communications in different international and national conferences, and obtained 12 Best Paper Presentation Awards, and a Young Scientist Award (NASI-Swarna Jyanti Purskar).
 He has been serving as an editorial board member and reviewer for 35 different national and international peer-reviewed journals.
 He has lifetime membership in the Association of Microbiologist in India, and Indian Science Congress Council.

 Affiliations and expertise